PennyLaneAI/gatemojis/README.md

-# gatemojis
+# PennyLane Gatemojis™

 Quantum algorithm design is hard.
 Express your feelings through quantum circuits with Gatemojis™.
+Gatemojis are designed to be used by themselves or together — put them side-by-side for their wires to automatically connect.

 Download and use Gatemojis across Slack, Discord, and anywhere else that supports custom emojis!

 ## Available gatemojis